TechNickAI/sunlight/README.md

 ## Installation
-1. Clone this repo to a location that is writeable only by root.
+1. Clone this repo.
+For extra security, put it in a location that is writeable only by root.
 Recommended: `/etc/sunlight`
 2. Add an entry to the master `/etc/profile` to source the login watcher file:
     `. $install_dir/sunlight.bash`
+    Note: This is the preferred method, because it will track all logins.
+If you do not have root access and or wish to only track specific users, then you can place the line above into `$HOME/.profile` instead
 3. Configure your installation by copying `sunlight-default.conf` to `sunlight.conf` and making the appropriate changes
 4. **Watch/fork this repo on github**. :) More usage will encourage me to build more features.